-If device implementations report android.hardware.telephony, they:
+If device implementations report and roid.hardware.telephony, they:

-- [C-2-1] MUST provide a settings menu that will call the android.provider.Telephony.ACTION_CHANGE_DEFAULT intent to show a dialog to change the default SMS application. - [C-2-2] MUST honor the android.telecom.action.CHANGE_DEFAULT_DIALER intent to show a dialog to allow the user to change the default Phone application. - [C-2-3] MUST honor the android.telecom.action.CHANGE_PHONE_ACCOUNTS intent to provide user affordance to configure the ConnectionServices associated with the PhoneAccounts, as well as a default PhoneAccount that the telecommunications service provider will use to place outgoing calls.
+- [C-2-1] MUST provide a settings menu that will call the android.provider.Telephony.ACTION_CHANGE_DEFAULT intent to show a dialog to change the default SMS application. - [C-2-2] MUST honor the android.telecom.action.CHANGE_DEFAULT_DIALER intent to show a dialog to allow the user to change the default Phone application. - MUST use the user-selected default Phone app's UI for incoming and outgoing calls except for emergency calls, which would use the preinstalled Phone app. - [C-2-3] MUST honor the android.telecom.action.CHANGE_PHONE_ACCOUNTS intent to provide user affordance to configure the ConnectionServices associated with the PhoneAccounts, as well as a default PhoneAccount that the telecommunications service provider will use to place outgoing calls.
 The AOSP implementation meets this requirement by including a "Calling Accounts option" menu within the "Calls" settings menu.

-If device implementations report android.hardware.nfc.hce, they:
+If device implementations report android.hardware.nfc.hce , they: